GM Engine Serial Number Lookup

 • XE is the engine size and application code.
 You’ll need to look it up in a database, but in this case, XE means it’s a ’69 428 engine.

-Another example as shown in the video above is A209 YD.
+Another example would be something like A209 YD.
 This means the engine was made on January 20th.
 Cross-reference the year code and application code, and you’ll find it’s a ’69 400ci engine.

 After you’ve found your engine’s date and application code, you can look for it on this database.
 Find your application code, and then cross-reference it with the date code.
 It’ll tell you the engine size, the original transmission, and the application.